akadevbarki76-collab/.github/profile/README.md

-Here’s a brainstormed README structure inspired by GitHub’s style but tailored for **Engineering Webmaster Innovations in Embedded Systems**, blending technical depth with engaging storytelling:
+ a brainstormed README structure inspired by GitHub’s style but tailored for **Engineering Webmaster Innovations in Embedded Systems**, blending technical depth with engaging storytelling:

 ---